cbrandolino/log/books.md

 ## April 2019

-- The Book of Laughter and Forgetting, Milan Kundera, 3
+- The Book of Laughter and Forgetting *(fiction)*, Milan Kundera, 3
 - Every Cradle is a Grave, Sarah Perry, 3.5
 - The Myths We Live By, Mary Midgley, 3
 - Nothing is true and anything is possible, Peter Pomerantsev, 3.5